 - Very large sessions run the risk of wide donor scarring — the problem is that you can’t always judge in advance who this person may be.
 Particularly, scalp laxity may not be a reliable indicator, since those with very loose scalps may be the poorest healers.
 With a very large first procedure, there is greater risk of an unacceptable scar and fewer options to correct it.

-- This greater risk of donor scarring, represents a trend in the opposite direction of Follicular Unit Extraction (FUE) where trying to minimize donor scarring is the primary goal.
+- This greater risk of donor scarring represents a trend in the opposite direction of Follicular Unit Extraction (FUE) in which trying to minimize donor scarring is the primary goal.

 - Very large sessions use up donor supply and limit graft availability for future sessions needed to address additional hair loss.